monotok/joplin-tools/README.md

 Even deleting tags still leaves them behind if you do a api call to list them.

+## Tag Renamer

+Utility to rename tags, will find and replace specified characters and update the title accordingly.

 # Examples - Import notes from Trilium

 Note: There are two directories mentioned here.